-Confidential counselling and support services provided externally were utilised at a rate of 4.5 per cent of all staff, slightly higher than the previous year.
+Confidential counselling and support services provided externally were used at a rate of 4.6 per cent of all staff, similar to the previous year.
 The Employee Assistance Program is a confidential outsourced counselling service available to staff, their family and household members.
 The service provides wellness at work, education and awareness programs, financial coaching, family violence support and nutritional and legal consultation aimed to assist personal or work-related issues that have an impact on wellbeing and quality of life.
 The service also offers manager support and post incident debriefing in the workplace.